-An employee who has tested positive through a COVID-19 diagnostic test must not report to work other than telework, until all of the conditions are met:
+An employee who has tested positive through a COVID-19 diagnostic test must not report to work other than telework, until all of the following conditions are met:

 - a.
-It has been at least 10 days since their symptoms began, OR if asymptomatic, since a positive test result; - b.
-They have not had a fever for at least 24 hours with the use of a fever-reducer; and - c.
-Other respiratory symptoms (cough, shortness of breath) have improved.
+It has been at least 5 calendar days since their symptoms began (if symptomatic) or at least 5 calendar days since test specimen collection (if asymptomatic) and - b.
+They are asymptomatic or symptoms are improving [fever-free for at least 24 hours without the use of fever-reducing medicine] and other respiratory symptoms (cough, shortness of breath) have improved - 2 The employee has exhibited symptoms of COVID-19 and has not tested positive through COVID-19 diagnostic test.